dae-cpp/dae-cpp/README.md

 ## How to use

-Please refer to [perovskite.cpp](https://github.com/ikorotkin/dae-cpp/blob/master/examples/perovskite/perovskite.cpp) as an example.
+Please refer to [perovskite.cpp](https://github.com/ikorotkin/dae-cpp/blob/master/examples/perovskite/perovskite.cpp) and [diffusion_2d](https://github.com/ikorotkin/dae-cpp/blob/master/examples/diffusion_2d/diffusion_2d.cpp) as an example.

 The main usage algorithm can be the following.
 Consider we have a system of DAEs written in a matrix-vector form, with some Mass matrix, RHS, and some initial conditions.